HungNguyen501/python-fastapi/README.md

 The service layer includes `services` module.
 That should store business logic.
 Service layer acts as an intermediate layer between the API layer and database layer.

 ## Database layer
 The database layer includes `repositories` module and `db` module.
-That should contains database connectors, data models.
+That should contain database connectors, data models.
 This layer accepts the processed data from the service layer and perform queries and operations to interact with the database.

-# 3. CI flow
+# 4. CI flow
 <p style="text-align:center;"><img src="./ci/images/github-ci.png" width="80%" /></p>

 The image above illustrates CI-flow.
 In particular,